ngs-doo/dsl-json/README.md

 ## @CompiledJson annotation

-Annotation processor works by translating Java bean classes into DSL and running DSL Platform compiler on it.
+Annotation processor works by translating Java classes into DSL and running DSL Platform compiler on it.
 DSL compiler will generate optimized converters and register them into `META-INF/services`.
 This will be loaded during `DslJson` initialization with `ServiceLoader`.
 Converters will be created even for dependent objects which don't have `@CompiledJson` annotation.
 This can be used to create serializers for pre-existing classes without annotating them.
+Both bean properties and public non-final fields are supported.

 Annotation processor can be added as Maven dependency with:

     <dependency>
       <groupId>com.dslplatform</groupId>
       <artifactId>dsl-json-processor</artifactId>
-      <version>0.2</version>
+      <version>0.3</version>
       <scope>provided</scope>
     </dependency>